IBM-Bluemix-Docs/voice-agent/call-transfer.md

 ## About call transfer
 {: #about-ct}

 By enabling call transfer, if a caller requests to speak with a live agent during conversation, the voice agent will redirect the call.
 You can enable call transfer by setting a termination URI in your SIP provider configuration.
-Then, you define the transfer target on an API action in a dialog node of your {{site.data.keyword.conversationshort}} instance.
+Then, you configure the transfer target or define an API action in a dialog node of your {{site.data.keyword.conversationshort}} instance.
 Your transfer target is a SIP URI that contains the termination URI and phone number.

 For more information about supported actions and customizing your voice agents, see [Programming voice agents using the API](api.html).